StyleShit/zusdux/README.md

 ## API

-The API is pretty similar to what you'd find in Redux Toolkit's [createSlice](https://redux-toolkit.js.org/api/createSlice) function, with a leaner signature, and without the need for providers - similar to Zustand.
+The API is pretty similar to what you'd find in Redux Toolkit's [createSlice](https://redux-toolkit.js.org/api/createSlice) function, with a leaner signature, and without the need for [providers](https://react-redux.js.org/api/provider) or messing up with [async thunks](https://redux-toolkit.js.org/api/createAsyncThunk) - similar to Zustand.

 It has a single function, called `createStore`, which returns an object with `getState`, `subscribe`, `useStore`, and `actions` properties.

 ## Usage

 First, you create a store with the `createStore` function.
-It takes an object with `initialState` and `reducers` properties.
+It takes an object with `initialState` and `actions` properties:

 -   `initialState` - It's... well... the _initial state_ of your store

--   `reducers` - An object containing the "[case reducers](https://redux-toolkit.js.org/api/createSlice#reducers)" of your store
+-   `actions` - An object containing a list of actions that can be performed on the state.
+The actions can be either synchronous or asynchronous, they can take any number of arguments, while the first one is a `set` function that allows you to update the store's state

 ```ts
 // store.ts